akka/akka/akka-docs/rst/project/migration-guide-2.3.x-2.4.x.rst

 The rationale behind this change being stricter de-coupling of your Actor hierarchy and the logical "which persistent entity this actor represents".

-In case you want to perserve the old behavior of providing the actor's path as the default ``persistenceId``, you can easily implement it yourself either as a helper trait or simply by overriding ``persistenceId`` as follows::
+In case you want to preserve the old behavior of providing the actor's path as the default ``persistenceId``, you can easily implement it yourself either as a helper trait or simply by overriding ``persistenceId`` as follows::

     override def persistenceId = self.path.toStringWithoutAddress